wotakumoe/wotaku/docs/faq.md

 :::

 :::details What's the best extension for mihon / tachiyomi?
 Like with websites, it's also personal preference.
 But to us, it's [**Madokami**](/guides/manga/madokami) (in terms of quality).
-There are also MangaDex, Batoto & others.
+There are also MangaDex, Comix & others.
 :::

 :::details Why are the manga pages filled with squares / artifacts?